-If the BLA has not received your annual statement and fee by your anniversary date, you will be sent a late notice and be liable to pay an additional late fee.
+If the BLA has not received your annual statement and any required fee by your anniversary date, you will be sent a late notice and may be liable to pay an additional late fee.

 If after 21 days your annual statement has not been received and any required fees have not been paid, your licence will be cancelled automatically.

 Extension of time